Teacher Guide

 For ongoing practice:

-• Use Practice Mode for daily typing practice with real quotes and passages
+- Use Practice Mode for regular typing practice with real quotes and passages

 Curriculum Versions

-In March 2026, the lessons were updated with new narratives, keyboard illustrations, and restructured exercises.
-The original (v1) versions remain available at their current URLs, so teachers can continue using them.
+In March 2026, the lessons were updated with stories, keyboard illustrations, and restructured exercises.
+The original (v1) versions remain available at the URLs below, so you can access or link to them if you need them.

 What changed

-• Exercise keyboard illustrations: Each exercise includes a color-coded keyboard diagram highlighting the target keys and which finger types them
+- Exercises now include color-coded keyboard diagrams highlighting the target keys and which finger types them

-• Restructured exercises: Technique drills paired with contextual practice for each new skill
+- Exercises are restructured into paired drills, with technique training followed by contextual practice for each new skill

-• Shorter drills with shuffle: Many exercises are shorter and less daunting for beginners, with a shuffle button that generates fresh variations for additional practice as needed
+- Drills are shorter, with a Shuffle button that generates fresh variations for additional practice as needed

 Exercise mapping: v1 to current